spiritu-santi/angiosperm-time-tree-2.0/data/README.md

 # Supplementary Data

 Ramírez-Barahona S, Sauquet H, Magallón S. 2020.
-The delayed and geographically heterogeneous diversification of flowering plant families.
-Nature Ecology and Evolution
+The delayed and geographically heterogeneous diversification of flowering plant families (under review)

 - Data1_ RAxMLTree.tre: maximum likelihood angiosperm phylogeny (NEWICK format) estimated with RAxML.
 - Data2_PROTEUS (folder): detail information on the fossils used for calibration provided as a PDF file (Data2a_CalibrationList.pdf) and an Excel worksheet (Data2b_CalibrationList.xlxs).